Swansea City vs Stoke City

 Monday 19th October 2015 | Kick Off 8.00pm

-After spending 93 years at their former Vetch Field home, Swansea moved in 2005 to take residence at their superb new £30m arena in South Wales.
+AFTER SPENDING 93 years at their former Vetch Field home, Swansea moved in 2005 to take residence at their new £27,000,000 arena in South Wales.

-Built by Interserve, the stadium was christened 'White Rock' by the Swansea residents, but is now called the Liberty Stadium under a 10 year corporate sponsorship deal.
+Built by Interserve, the 20,000 capacity stadium was christened the 'White Rock' by the Swansea residents, but is currently called the Liberty Stadium under a 10 year corporate sponsorship deal with Liberty Properties.

 Although fairly conservative in its design, the stadium is still impressive.
 It is completely enclosed with all four corners filled with seating.
 Each of the four stands is two tiered and three are of the same height.

 An unusual feature is the great use of transparent roofing towards the South End of the stadium.
-This allows more natural light into this area, making for an interesting effect.
+This allows more natural light into this area to help the pitch.

 Outside the stadium at the South West corner, by the club shop and ticket office, is a statue of former Swansea legend Ivor Allchurch.
 The stadium is shared with Ospreys Rugby Union Club.

-At M50 - Junction 4 roundabout take the 1st exit onto the A40 (signposted Ross-on-Wye, Monmouth).
+At Junction 4, where the M50 ends, take the first exit at the roundabout onto the A40 (signposted Ross-on-Wye, Monmouth.

 With all surrounding streets having 'residents only' parking schemes, away supporters are encouraged to use the Park & Ride system which is signposted at Junction 46 off the M4.
 It costs £6 per car.

-Taxi prices from Swansea Station are around £3.50, but if you have time on your hands and wish to embark on the 25-30 minute walk, then as you come out of the station turn right and go up the High Street.
+Taxi prices from Swansea Station to the Liberty Stadium are around £3.50, but if you have time on your hands and wish to embark on the 25-30 minute walk, turn right out of the station and head along the High Street.